abisubramanya27/Complaints-Classifier/README.md

  5. The summarized text is then passed to the **Spam Classfier**(which classifies whether the complaint is a spam complaint or not) and the **Complaints Classifier** which classifies the complaint into a category among the 12 different categories we have used.

- 6. For both the classifier after they are called, a successful call to transcribe will print a json file(which will be printed in the terminal) and a series of "Not ready yet" messages follow until the output is obtained from AWS.
+ 6. For both the classifiers, a successful call will print a json file and a series of "Not ready yet" messages follow until the output is obtained from AWS.

  7. The output is written in a text file named **Outputs.txt** created in the same directory as driver.py